Free Consultation from a Top-Rated Bankruptcy Attorney

 What is Chapter 13 Bankruptcy?

-Chapter 13 Bankruptcy is also known as, “reorganization.”
+Chapter 13 Bankruptcy in Columbus is also known as, “reorganization of debt.”
 Chapter 13 protection is a structured repayment plan, which, over a certain period of time (normally 3-5 years), and upon successful completion, will allow for your remaining unsecured debts to be discharged.
-Those who do not qualify for Chapter 7 bankruptcy relief, normally seek Chapter 13 relief instead.
+Those who do not qualify for Chapter 7 bankruptcy relief, normally seek Chapter 13 relief from Sheppard Law Offices instead.

-Based upon my experience there are typically two types of debtors that seek protection under Chapter 13 of the U.S. Bankruptcy Code.
-First, some of my clients who are desirous of keeping certain assets, such as their primary residence, but they are in arrears.
+Based upon our experience, there are typically two types of debtors that seek protection under Chapter 13 of the U.S. Bankruptcy Code.
+First, clients who would like to keep certain assets, such as their primary residence, could be in arrears.
 One of the requirements to file for protection under Chapter 7 is that the debtor must be current on their mortgage payments.
 If it is impossible or impractical for the debtor to get current on their mortgage payments, then Chapter 13 relief may be their best option.
 Today, we are seeing more and more home loan modifications being entered into that may influence which type of bankruptcy relief the debtor will seek.

 Second, some of my clients just simply make too much money to qualify under the means test.
 For example, if a husband and wife (with no children) has annual household gross income which far exceeds the threshold amount under the means test, then due to their significant income, they would be strongly advised to proceed under the protections afforded by filing for Chapter 13 bankruptcy relief.